-In the best scenario, they are structured to balance the needs of their members and the welfare of the community with a goal of increasing profit.
-Cooperatives empower members by promoting self-help, self-responsibility and the principles of democracy, inclusion and solidarity.
+In the best scenario, they are structured to balance the needs of their members and the welfare of the community with the goal of increasing profit.
+Cooperatives empower members by promoting self-help, self-responsibility, and the principles of democracy, inclusion, and solidarity.
 Unlike conventional businesses, cooperatives offer all their members an equal stake and share the responsibility during good times or hardships—one member, one vote.

 As a result, the risk to individual members is reduced and instead placed on the enterprise.
-Furthermore, history has shown that cooperatives have played the important role of supporting people in the now developed world move out of poverty.
+Furthermore, history has shown that cooperatives have played the important role of supporting people in the now-developed world to move out of poverty.